Grapevine Cold Hardiness

 This information is provided as a service by WSU with partial funding from the Washington Association of Wine Grape Growers through the Washington Wine Industry Foundation and the Washington State Concord Grape Research Council.
-Conditions in your area may vary depending on your specific environmental conditions and viticultural practices.
-WSU is not responsible for any damage from the use or misuse of this information.
+WSU is not responsible for any damage or loss resulting from the use or misuse of this information.

-BUD10 is the temperature (degrees Fahrenheit) at which 10% of the primary buds will be killed.
-Likewise BUD50 and BUD90 refer to 50% and 90% bud damage respectively.
-PHL10 refers to the temperature at which 10% of the phloem (bark) is damaged or when cane damage is starting.
+BUD10 is the temperature at which 10% of the primary buds will be killed; BUD50 and BUD90 refer to 50% and 90% bud damage, respectively.
+PHL10 is the temperature at which 10% of the phloem (bark) is damaged or when cane damage is starting.
 XYL10 is when phloem damage is complete and xylem (wood) damage is starting.
 This would be considered severe cane damage.
 Grapevines can survive more than 50% phloem damage and still be productive.
 When xylem becomes damaged, grapevine productivity and survival can be compromised.

-Cold hardiness values will vary in vineyards depending on preceding local environmental conditions.
-Temperatures during the 2-3 days prior to assessment of cold hardiness are particularly important.
-In general, if the temperatures in your vineyard have been colder than those at WSU-Prosser your grapevines would be hardier than the stated temperatures.
-Likewise, if the temperatures in your vineyard have been warmer than those at WSU-Prosser your grapevines would probably be less hardy.
-AgWeatherNet (the Washington Agricultural Weather Network) can be used to monitor temperatures at weather stations at over 130 locations in Washington.
-For more detailed information, the 2000 ASEV Cold Hardiness Workshop Proceedings (2) is an excellent resource on grape cold hardiness.
+Cold hardiness values will vary in vineyards depending on preceding local environmental conditions and viticulture practices.
+Temperatures during the 2 to 3 days prior to assessment of cold hardiness are particularly important.
+In general, if the temperatures at your location are colder than those at WSU-IAREC (Prosser, WA), your grapevines may be more cold-hardy than the stated temperatures.
+If the temperatures at your location have been warmer than those at WSU-IAREC, your grapevines may be less cold-hardy.
+In addition, topography, vineyard water status, and the use of wind-machines or other temperature-altering devices can impact the cold-hardiness of your grapevines.

 Preventing Cold Damage in Grapes: